 Winter break housing is offered in Susan B. Anthony Halls, Riverview, Brooks Crossing, and Southside (deKiewiet, Valentine, and Maisonettes).
 All other buildings are closed during the semester break period.
 Those students who live in these four areas may remain in their own rooms.
 Those students who do not live in one of these four areas must negotiate with another student who does live in one of these areas to use their space for the break period.
 Hostel-like housing in lockable lounges will be available in Susan B. Anthony Hall.
 There is no charge for break housing, but students must register with the Office for Residential Life & Housing Services in order to stay.
 More information is made available before and during Winter Breaks.

 Incoming freshman housing placements are made at the discretion of our Undergraduate Assignments team at the University of Rochester.
 Housing contracts/applications are due June 2 for on-time consideration.
 Assignments are made randomly, with attention paid to preferences, as noted on the application.
 We cannot guarantee that everyone will get their first or second choice, but we do our best to try and match up interests.
 Late applicants will be housed but will have a lessened likelihood of being placed in a first or second preference for housing type.

 Room types vary from hall to hall.
 Please see the link to your assigned hall to for further room approximate size information.
 See RocRes

 All beds within the University of Rochester residence halls are are standard extra-long twin size, 36˝ x 80˝.

-Each residence hall is equipped with laundry facilities ($2.50 to wash and free to dry).
+Each residence hall is equipped with laundry facilities (costs are included in your housing fees).

 When you fill out your housing application, please include the name of the person with whom you would like to be your roommate.
 Your roommate must also submit a housing application with your name in order to be considered.